Corruption in the Czech Republic: Political corruption

 A series of political corruption cases has damaged the image of Nečas’ administration (see corruption cases below), which is reflected in Transparency International's Global Corruption Barometer 2013, which reveals that 73% of the surveyed Czechs consider political parties to be “corrupt” or “extremely corrupt”.

 Business corruption

-In the World Economic Forum's Global Competitiveness Report 2013–2014, surveyed business executives cite corruption as the most problematic factor for doing business in the country.
 According to Ernst & Young's 2012 Global Fraud Survey, 80% of surveyed companies perceive bribery and corruption to be widespread in the business sector, and fewer than 10% state that between 2009 and 2011 their companies “very frequently/always” conducted due diligence on fraud and corruption-related risks before or after acquiring a new business.

 Although the business environment is characterised by a clear set of rules and little interference, corruption remains an obstacle to doing business in public procurement, awarding of subsidies and direct interactions between public and private sectors.

 Corruption cases

+Miloslav Ludvík, a former Motol University Hospital director who served as Minister of Health from 2016 to 2017, is now among 16 individuals charged with bribery and fraud linked to construction contracts valued at over CZK 4 billion, underscoring a serious crackdown on corruption in the country’s healthcare system.

+In Brno, several South Moravian officials have set up a well-functioning business to earn extra money on top of their salaries.
+Instead of punishing, officials helped road pirates in 2022.

+In an alleged EU-subsidies fraud, former Czech Prime Minister Andrej Babiš was accused of illegally obtaining €2 million in EU subsidies designated for small businesses by concealing his ownership of a farm and a convention center called "Storks Nest" (Čapí hnízdo).
+Czech police requested that the Lower House lift his parliamentary immunity on two occasions, in September and November 2017.
+In both cases, the Lower House lifted the immunity and the police have initiated criminal proceedings.
+He is accused of the crime of alleged fraud (§212, Criminal Code, 2009) and of wilful damage to the financial interests of the European Union (§ 260, Criminal Code, 2009) in the criminal conspiracy (§ 89, Art.
+17, Crime Code (the Czechoslovakian Criminal Code, 1961).